May 04, 2026

 Why a Generic Resume Often Fails

-A generic resume tries to be useful for every job.
-That usually makes it less useful for the job in front of you.
+A generic resume tries to cover every possible role.
+That usually makes it weaker for the role in front of you.

 Imagine you have experience in customer support, operations, reporting, and team coordination.